 For newer players, I believe that aiming for par is a good starting point.
 Most courses have a couple of shorter holes that don’t require a ton of distance, so beginners should be able to score birdies on those.
 The longer holes that are par 5 or up will be tougher to score on since they need a great drive off the tee.

 The best way to find out your average score is to play 10 different rounds at one specific course.
 This will give you a decent idea of where you stand and what you need to focus on to improve.

 One way to compare yourself to other players is to look at the final scores of local tournaments or to check out the course scoring on UDisc.
-A lot of disc golfers use the app, so anyone can see the average scores of others, for the course and individual holes.
+A lot of disc golfers use the app, so anyone can see the average scores of others as well as the lowest score, for the course and individual holes.